kailash-manasarovar/statement/docs/timeline/2026/august.md

 ![Brody and Hooper paddling home](../../content/images/brody-and-hooper-paddling-home.jpg)

 - (Aside: there's another moment in the film where someone says, "can we go home now".
 It's Charlie. *Swim Charlie swim!
 Don't look back...* I don't know if anyone noticed that #GreatRay).

+## Egg extraction in Dublin

+- And from here, slowly but surely, the evil starts to come to light and I realize I've not only been subject to rape while sedated, I've also been subjected to surgeries too.

+## *Oeuf*

+- I don't know, this is all so recent I'll probably need a few months to process it before I can write it up properly.
+- Anyway.
+I had a dream a few years back of me in the future - I have a long puffy skirt on - and I'm with a younger woman who appears to be a daughter and I thought it would be Antonio's daughter.
+- And we're waiting to go on a TV show, we're the guests.
+- And my dad and I are watching the show in a parallel universe type way and he says this is when I was 96.
+- And I was sleeping in the tower room still, and something wakes me up in the middle of the night, 3am or so, and it's a voice, a young girl's voice, and she says: *oeuf*, gently.
+- And I know it's my daughter.
+- And I get up and go to the tunnels, because I don't understand it.
+- And I start to think I was wrong about the woman in my dream being Antonio's daughter and rather she'll be mine instead.
+- And I think about when that could have happened, and I come up with April 2026 in Dublin when I noticed wounds and suspicious events at Beckett Locke as well as (unconscious) signals from Steve about it.
+- And all the signals from the Jews in Jerusalem the September and May before.
+- So I thought they had set them up to take the blame if anyone ever found out.
+- And then I started thinking about Sullivan.
+- And from here it just all started to come.. surely it wouldn't have just been that one time, really?
+I was thinking.
+And every day I went to the Wall, more of it came out.
+- And then I post the following.. because I still think Antonio is in Israel, although I cannot understand why I haven't seen him yet because I did see the pangolin, and I think it must be because the Americans are evil.

 ## Unfortunately, my love